brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 > What it means basically is that we’re wasting computers at an unprecedented scale.
 Would you buy a car if it eats 100 liters per 100 kilometers?
 How about 1000 liters?
 With computers, we do that all the time.

 If you tackle this one, make sure to read all the way through to the end, which gets less nihilistic around the headline “It’s not all bad”.
-The author feels that the first step in recovery is acknowledging that we have a problem, then backpedaling until reaching a point where tools and techniques allow fast, quality software to be delivered reliably.
+The author feels that the first step in recovery is acknowledging that we have a problem, then backpedaling until reaching a point where tools and techniques allow fast, quality software to be delivered reliably (easier said than done of course, but so is the way of things).

 ---